-The second function works if you press your G key as well as your octave key.
-Now the lifter should return back in towards the body of the sax allowing the neck octave mechanism to lower and close the pad.
+The second function works if you press your G as well as your octave key.
+Now the lifter should return to the sax’s body, allowing the neck octave mechanism to lower and close the octave pad.

 With these two keys still pressed you should be able to easily move the lifter back and forth.
 This shows us that the neck octave mechanism is fully closed and sealing the pad on top of your neck.

-If your lifter isn’t working like this then it’s relatively easy to fix.
-What we need to do is bend the neck octave mechanism so it is in the right shape.
-Don’t panic – this is easy to do and if you’re careful, you won’t do any lasting damage to your instrument!
+Suppose your lifter isn’t working like this, then it’s relatively easy to fix.
+We need to bend the neck octave key mechanism, so it is in the right shape.
+Don’t panic – this is easy to do, and if you’re careful, you won’t do any lasting damage to your instrument!

-Squeeze gently to close down the neck octave mechanism.
+Squeeze gently to close down the neck octave key.